nrfconnect/sdk-nrf/doc/nrf/app_build_system.rst

 You must be aware of these additions when you start writing your own applications based on this SDK.

-* The Kconfig option :kconfig:`CONFIG_WARN_EXPERIMENTAL` is enabled by default.
+* The Kconfig option :kconfig:option:`CONFIG_WARN_EXPERIMENTAL` is enabled by default.
   It gives warnings at CMake configure time if any experimental feature is enabled.

-  For example, when building a sample that enables :kconfig:`CONFIG_BT_EXT_ADV`, the following warning is printed at CMake configure time:
+  For example, when building a sample that enables :kconfig:option:`CONFIG_BT_EXT_ADV`, the following warning is printed at CMake configure time:

   .. code-block:: shell